 Be a part of something big!

-Following a carefully designed program, you'll learn from the people you'll be working with day-to-day.
-You'll build your skills, all whilst gaining your qualification in Business Administration.
+Following a carefully designed programme, you'll learn from the people you'll be working with day-to-day.
+You'll build your skills, all while working towards a recognised qualification.

 And that's just the start.
 Are you ready?

 Absolutely anyone can be an apprentice at the National Assembly for Wales.
 We meant it!

 You might be leaving school and looking for a practical way to learn the skills you want.
 You could be looking to change careers, be unemployed or retired.
 Whatever your background or situation, there's an apprenticeship here for you.
 With all the support and training you need.

 We know your talent has nothing to do with your age, background or disability.
 We are an Assembly for all.

 You’ll gain real life work experience and a Living Wage salary of £17,383 on a fixed, fulltime contract.